geotrev/little-webpack-template/README.md

 See this simple site example at https://george-lwt.herokuapp.com

-## Starter pack for simple one page apps, or deployable to heroku for sites with multiple pages
-The ethos for this project was to explore useful starting points for new projects and understand webpack's many offerings.
+The ethos for this project is to explore useful starting points for new projects and understand webpack's many offerings.

 ### Features/Options
 - React + React Router 4 (DOM)